Sponsors

 Event Sponsor

 As the custodian of the Old Bailey, the City of London Corporation oversees the stewardship, maintenance, and operational readiness of one of the nation’s most significant legal venues.
 Their sponsorship of the Justice for All Series reflects a broader civic mission: to convene high-level, cross-sector discussions in spaces that symbolise both heritage and responsibility.
-By enabling this programme in Court One of the Central Criminal Court, the Corporation not only supports timely and courageous discourse—it also reinforces the principle that justice is a collective, civic endeavour.
+By enabling this programme in the Central Criminal Court, the Corporation not only supports timely and courageous discourse—it also reinforces the principle that justice is a collective, civic endeavour.

 Event Sponsor